A Typical Singaporean Financial Journey: Up To $427,035 Projected Expenses

-With the high cost of living, life is constantly about planning ahead and working toward certain milestones such as marriage and starting a family.
+With the high cost of living, life is constantly about planning ahead and working towards certain milestones such as marriage and starting a family.

-Fact: You will probably spend up to $422K by Age 30
+Fact: You Will Probably Spend up to $427,035 by Age 30

 According to our research from Singstat, these milestones take place by 30 years old on average.

 - Do note most likely you will take on a home loan and pay it down over time (e.g HDB home loan paid by CPF)

 - A couple will have around 7 years on average to prepare for starting a family (with additional expenses beyond that)